fadion/aria/README.md

 end
 ```

-Not only that, but a `switch` can behave as a typical if/else when no control condition is provided:
+Not only that, but a `switch` can behave as a typical if/else when no control condition is provided.
+It basically becomes a `switch true`.

 ```
 let a = "John"